 The main places to look in Paris are the marchés aux puces (flea markets), brocantes (second hand shops or street markets) and antiquaires (antique shops).

 Les Marchés aux Puces de Saint-Ouen

-The biggest, most famous and the best in the opinion of many – the Marchés aux Puces de Saint-Ouen have been going for almost 150 years and are recognized as one of the largest markets for antiques and flea markets in the world.
+The biggest, most famous and the best in the opinion of many are the Marchés aux Puces de Saint-Ouen.
+They’ve been going for almost 150 years and are recognised as one of the largest markets for antiques and flea markets in the world.
 Set in 7 hectares, with more than 2000 exhibitors and fifteen markets.
-Some markets are covered, some open – this is a place where you can hunt for a bargain or a unique item from antiques or classic luxury goods such as restored furniture, paintings, bronzes, tapestries, mirrors, lamps and dishes.
+Some markets are covered, some open.
+This is a place where you can hunt for a bargain or a unique item from antiques or classic luxury goods such as restored furniture, paintings, bronzes, tapestries, mirrors, lamps and dishes.

 You’ll also find old records, prints, children’s toys, books, photographs and other unusual objects.
 As well as vintage or trendy clothes, shoes, trinkets and fashion accessories.

-Shop after shop where you can browse and bargain to your heart’s content all year round Saturday, Sunday and Monday from 10.00 – 17.30 (though there are seasonal changes – see the St Ouen Tourism website for details).
+Shop after shop where you can browse and bargain to your heart’s content all year round.
+Open Saturday, Sunday and Monday from 10.00 – 17.30 (though there are seasonal changes – see their website for details).